New strong lensing modelling of SDSS J2222+2745 enhanced with VLT/MUSE spectroscopy: Strong lensing modelling

 \subsection{Multiple image systems}

 The multiple images identified in SDSS 2222, whose positions and redshifts constitute the constraints for our lensing model, were identified thanks to MOSCA observations at the NOT \citep{Dahle2013} and high-resolution HST imaging (\citetalias{Sharon2017}).
-We adopt the same notation as that introduced in the literature for the QSO system (\cite{Dahle2013}, \citetalias{Sharon2017}), but choose to use in this work the \texttt{lenstool} convention for the other systems (i.e., a number and a letter identifying, respectively, the family and the image within the family).
-According to the analysis of the new MUSE data-cube, all systems are discussed below.
+In this work we adopt the same notation as that introduced in the literature for the QSO system (\cite{Dahle2013}, \citetalias{Sharon2017}) but choose to use the \texttt{lenstool} convention for the other systems (i.e. a number and a letter identifying, respectively, the family and the image within the family).
+All systems were analysed using the new MUSE datacube and are discussed below.

-The background QSO is multiply lensed into six images, labelled as A, B, C, D, E and F (see Figure \ref{Fig:multimg}).
+The background QSO is multiply lensed into six images, labelled A, B, C, D, E, and F (see Fig. \ref{Fig:multimg}).
 The multiple images were first identified with NOT/MOSCA observations in \citet{Dahle2013}.
-NOT/ALFOSC follow-up provided a spectroscopic confirmation for images A, B, C, D and E, while a tentative Ly-$\alpha$ emission line was detected for image F \citep{Dahle2013}.
-GMOS data spectroscopically confirmed the lensed nature of images A, B, C and D (\citetalias{Sharon2017}).
-Based on our MUSE spectra, we refine the spectroscopic redshift value of this system into $z=2.801$ (see Table \ref{tab:multim}).
+NOT/ALFOSC follow-up provided a spectroscopic confirmation for images A, B, C, D, and E, while a tentative Ly-$\alpha$ emission line was detected for image F \citep{Dahle2013}.
+GMOS data spectroscopically confirmed the lensed nature of images A, B, C, and D (\citetalias{Sharon2017}).
+Based on our MUSE spectra, we refined the spectroscopic redshift value of this system to $z=2.801$ (see Table \ref{tab:multim}).
 Due to the strong light contamination from bright cluster members, a redshift measurement for images E and F could not be obtained.

-System 1 is associated to a knot identified in the galaxy hosting the QSO and detected three times in the HST images (close to the most magnified images A, B, and C of the QSO).
-Its redshift value is chosen to be equal to that of the QSO.
+System 1 is associated with a knot identified in the galaxy that hosts the QSO and is detected three times in the HST images (close to the most magnified images of the QSO, images A, B, and C).
+Its redshift value was chosen to be equal to that of the QSO.

-The southern arc, labelled as A1 in \citetalias{Sharon2017}, is securely confirmed to be at a redshift of $z=2.295$ (see Table \ref{tab:fgbg}).
+The southern arc, labelled A1 in \citetalias{Sharon2017}, is securely confirmed to be at a redshift of $z=2.295$ (see Table \ref{tab:fgbg}).
 While the extended image clearly shows several emission regions, it is not possible to robustly identify counter-images (misidentifications would in turn introduce potential biases into the lens model).
 For that reason, this system is not used here.
 The extended surface brightness modelling of the arc could provide useful constraints on the total mass distribution of the cluster \citep[see][for instance]{Wang2022}.
 We defer that analysis to a future work.